Policy Choice in Time Series by Empirical Welfare Maximization: Model and illustrative example

-We begin our analysis with a simple illustrative model, which provides a heuristic exposition of the main idea of T-EWM and its statistical properties.
-We cover more general settings and extensions in Sections \ref{continuous} and \ref{ext}.
+We begin our analysis with a simple illustrative model.
+Our aim is to provide a heuristic exposition of the main idea of T-EWM and its statistical properties, rather than to focus on realistic scenarios.
+We will cover more general settings and extensions in Sections \ref{continuous} and \ref{ext}.

-Suppose that the data consists of a bivariate time-series $X_{0:T-1} = ((Y_t,W_t) \in \mathbb{R} \times \{0, 1 \} : t=0,1, \dots, T-1)$ with no other covariates.
+Suppose that the data consist of a bivariate time series $X_{0:T-1} = ((Y_t,W_t) \in \mathbb{R} \times \{0, 1 \} : t=0,1, \dots, T-1)$ with no other covariates.
 To simplify exposition for the illustrative model, we impose the following restrictions on the dynamic causal structure and dependence of the observations.

-\begin{assumption} [Markov properties] The time-series of potential outcomes and observable variables satisfy the following conditions:
+\begin{assumption} [Markov properties] The time series of potential outcomes and observable variables satisfy the following conditions:

 (i) \emph{Markovian exclusion}: for $t=2, \dots, T$ and for arbitrary treatment paths $(w_{0:t-2},w_{t-1},w_{t})$ and $(w_{0:t-2}^{\prime},w_{t-1},w_{t})$, where $ w_{0:t-2} \neq w_{0:t-2}^{\prime}$, \bea Y_t(w_{0:t-2}, w_{t-1},w_{t} ) = Y_t(w_{0:t-2}^{\prime}, w_{t-1},w_{t}) := Y_t(w_{t-1},w_t) \eea holds with probability one.